alex/what-happens-when/README.rst

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------

-The keyboard sends signals on its interrupt request line (IRQ), which is mapped to an ``interrupt vector`` (integer) by the interrupt controller.
+The keyboard sends signals on its interrupt request line (IRQ).
+This is sends an interrupt through the interrupt pin on the cpu processor.
+This is asserted through the INTR pin of the processor which sends out an interrupt acknowledge back to the interrupt controller of the CPU to clear the Interrupt flag.
+This interrupt is then mapped to an ``interrupt vector`` (integer) by the interrupt controller.
 The CPU uses the ``Interrupt Descriptor Table`` (IDT) to map the interrupt vectors to functions (``interrupt handlers``) which are supplied by the kernel.
 When an interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs